34 Best Anime Fights of All Time

 Gon Vs. Pitou (Hunter X Hunter 2011)

-Built up over the course of several months of the storyline, this fight ended up being decidedly one-sided and brutal.
+Built up over the course of several months during the Chimera Ant storyline, this fight ended up being decidedly one-sided and brutal.

-After Pitou kills his former mentor Kite, Gon is hellbent on delivering vengeance against the battle-crazed chimera ant, to the point where his sanity is taken to the very edge.
-The only thing saving him is the hope that Pitou can reverse what they’ve done and revive Kite, and once she tells him it’s impossible, his rage awakens his dormant power, all of which he directs at Pitou again and again and again.
+After Pitou kills his former mentor Kite, Gon is hellbent on delivering vengeance against the battle-crazed Chimera Ant, to the point where his sanity is taken to the very edge.
+The only thing saving him is the hope that Pitou can reverse what they’ve done and revive Kite, and once they tell him it’s impossible, his rage awakens his dormant power, all of which he directs at Pitou again and again and again.

 Animated in a stark, rough style compared to the rest of the show, viewers feel each crippling strike Gon lands on Pitou.
 Gone is the methodical strategizing and back-and-forth of the series’ fights, replaced with vicious and cruel blows made all the more painful to watch thanks to their Sakuga.

 It’s equal parts terrifying and hypnotizing, and well worth the build-up to this landmark Shonen anime brawl.

 Takamura Vs. Bryan Hawk (Hajime No Ippo: New Challenger)

 Don’t let the series’ genre fool you.
 This boxing anime has fights that can be enjoyed by anyone and everyone, especially this nail-biter from the second season.